 The term “hybrid cloud” refers to a combination of a public cloud like Amazon Web Services (AWS), Microsoft Azure, and a private environment, such as a private cloud or on-premises resources, that remain separate entities but are linked together to provide the benefits of several deployment types.

-Hybrid cloud enables companies to minimize IT infrastructure costs and benefit from adaptability resources.
+A hybrid cloud enables companies to minimize IT infrastructure costs and benefit from adaptability resources.

 To understand why businesses are moving to a hybrid cloud, you must first understand the major differences between public and private clouds.
-This article will explain the difference between a private and public cloud.
+This article will explain the difference between a private and a public cloud.

 Hybrid cloud infrastructure includes networking, servers, and virtualization software.
 The data is hosted on servers that provide remote access to it over the network.